Monitoring Topology for Multi-Region GIS

 gis.etl.geom_validation_failures_total Counter Invalid geometries rejected during ingestion region, crs, source_system

-gis.spatial.join.latency_ms Histogram Duration of spatial intersection/join operations algorithm, dataset_a, dataset_b
+gis.spatial.join.latency_ms Histogram Duration of spatial intersection/join operations algorithm, dataset_a, dataset_b, region

-gis.index.fragmentation_pct Gauge Percentage of fragmented B-tree/GiST index pages table_name, index_type
+gis.index.fragmentation_pct Gauge Percentage of fragmented GiST/B-tree index pages table_name, index_type, region

-gis.crs.transform.duration_ms Histogram Time to reproject features between coordinate systems src_crs, dst_crs, geometry_type
+gis.crs.transform.duration_ms Histogram Time to reproject features between coordinate systems src_crs, dst_crs, geometry_type, region

 import time